Saturday, January 26, 2013

 New Year 2013: Blissful Journey, Greatest Love and Thanksgiving

 2012 has brought so many good memories that I will forever cherish.
-Those memories are my learning experience that will benefit my growth and well-being.
+Those memories are my learning experiences that will benefit my growth and well-being.
+From the challenges at work that taught me resilience to the personal struggles that strengthened my character, every experience has contributed to my development.
 Though there were moments of despair, life must still go on and be able to rise up and take control.

 Looking back at my 2012 new year celebration, I've written "My Goals and Wishes for 2012" (click to read).
 After the weekly reflection, I have compiled a list of things I wish for 2012.
 I've written it in a peaceful, serene environment in Gurgaon, Haryana, India.
 The place is perfect for meditation as it is quiet and can concentrate in a deep meditative state.

 I'm grateful for accomplishing my 'goals and wishes' for 2012.
-I wanted to be more clear and specific about my goals beyond my personal desires.
-Some were attainable; some have been granted, and some are still in the process.
+I wanted to be clearer and more specific about my goals beyond my personal desires.
+Some were attainable, some have been granted, and some are still in the process.

 For this year, 2013, my goals and wishes are just the same as the previous year, but I just want to be more specific.
 I have come up with the list below: